 - 1 ¾ Cups Beer or Stock - (I use 12 ounces Beer + 2 ounces Stock) (SEE NOTES)

 - 1 (14.5 ounce) Can EACH: Fire-Roasted Diced Tomatoes & Crushed Tomatoes - UNDRAINED

 - 1 (14.5 ounce) Can Red Kidney Beans – drained & rinsed

 - 1 (14.5 ounce) Can Black Beans – drained & rinsed

 - 1 (16 ounce) Can Refried Beans – (SEE NOTES)

 - 1-2 TBS Fresh Lime Juice – or more to taste

-Deglaze the pan: Slowly add the beer to deglaze the pan, using the back of a wooden spoon to scrape up any browned bit from the bottom of the pan.
-Add the tomatoes and bay leaf and bring to a simmer over medium-high heat.
+- Deglaze the pan: Slowly add the beer to deglaze the pan, using the back of a wooden spoon to scrape up any browned bit from the bottom of the pan.
+Bring to a simmer.
+Add the tomatoes and bay leaf.
+Increase heat to medium-high and bring back to a simmer.
 Immediately reduce heat to maintain a gentle simmer.

-- You can use any type of bell peppers you would like.
+- Bell Peppers: You can use any type of bell peppers you would like.
 I used a combination of red and green.

-- If you don’t have both ancho and chipotle chili powders, you can substitute plain chili powder.
+- Chili Powders: If you don’t have both ancho and chipotle chili powders, you can substitute plain chili powder.
 The recipe as written is SPICY.